Oichkatzelesfrettschen/illumos-omnios/docs/README.md

 # Documentation

 This repository uses Doxygen to generate API references and Sphinx for prose documentation.
-Run the following after installing the dependencies listed in `rootsetup`:
+Run the following after installing the dependencies listed in `setup.sh`:

+The script uses apt, pip, and npm to ensure all tooling is available.
 ```sh
 doxygen docs/Doxyfile
 ```